15+ Safari Tips and Tricks for Mac You Need to Know

-Over the past few years, Safari has grown and improved considerably as a browser — to a point where it competes with the popular browsers and offers some of the most widely used features, while also ensuring better performance and user privacy.
-One of these features is the Picture-in-Picture (PiP) mode, which allows you to get a floatable video window that you can move anywhere outside of its particular browser tab.
-Thus, allowing you to multitask while watching content.
+Over the past few years, Safari has grown and improved considerably as a browser — to a point where it now competes with the likes of Chrome, Firefox, and Brave and offers some of the most widely used features while also ensuring steady performance and better user privacy.
+One of the several features the browser offers is the Picture-in-Picture (PiP) mode, which gives you a floatable video window that you can move anywhere outside of its particular browser tab.
+Thus, giving you the freedom to multitask while watching content.
 To watch a video in PiP mode, with the video playing, right-click on the video twice and select the Enter Picture in Picture option.
 Once done, you will see the video playing in a floatable window.
-You can move the window around and click the x icon to exit PiP mode.
+Click on the window to move it around.
+And when you want to close it, hit the x icon to exit PiP mode.

 2. Personalize a webpage

-Safari for Mac offers a tonne of customization options, including the ones for websites — that applies to every single website you visit online.
-While a lot of the settings that you tweak work perfectly fine for different websites you visit, there are a few exceptions that do not work well with the tweaked settings.
-For this purpose, Apple provides an option to personalize a webpage’s settings, so you can personalize a website’s settings to use different settings as compared to the general website settings that you change.
+Safari for Mac offers a tonne of customization options, including the ones for websites — applies to every single website you visit online.
+While a lot of the settings you tweak work perfectly fine for different websites you visit, there are a few exceptions that do not work well with the tweaked settings.
+For this reason, Apple provides an option to personalize webpage settings individually so you can personalize different websites with different settings.
 To personalize a webpage, right-click on the address bar and choose Settings for This website.
-Here, you will find a bunch of different settings, such as reader view, auto-play, page zoom, and user permissions, which you can change per your requirement.
+Here, you will find a few different settings, such as reader view, auto-play, page zoom, and user permissions, which you can change per your requirement.